 - The lighting level in the lift is low.

 - This service is open 24 hours.

-- This information is for the entrance located on the ground floor of hospital street corridor.
+- This information is for the entrance located on the first floor of the Hospital.

 - The entrance area/door is clearly signed with the name of the service/department.